Galactic echoes: Acknowledgements

 \section{Acknowledgements}

-We are grateful to N. Bahcall, U. Banik, J. Goodman and M. Medvedev for helpful feedback at various stages of this project.
-R.C. is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding reference \#DIS-2022-568580) and the Japan Society for the Promotion of Science (JSPS) Research Fellowship.
-C.H. is supported by the John N.~Bahcall Fellowship Fund and the Sivian Fund at the Institute for Advanced Study.
+We are grateful to N.~Bahcall, U.~Banik, J.~Goodman and M.~Medvedev for helpful feedback at various stages of this project.
+RC is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding reference \#DIS-2022-568580) and the Japan Society for the Promotion of Science (JSPS) Research Fellowship, grant No. 25KJ0049.
+CH is supported by the John N.~Bahcall Fellowship Fund and the Sivian Fund at the Institute for Advanced Study.
+MWK was supported in part by NSF CAREER Award No. 1944972.

 The authors thank the Kavli Institute for Theoretical Physics (KITP) for its hospitality during the completion of this work; KITP is supported in part by the National Science Foundation under Award No.~PHY-2309135.